hrzsea/Huang-Ruizhi/index.md

 - (with Jie Wu), On mod $p$ $A_p$-spaces, _Algebraic and Geometric Topology_ 17 (2017), 2125-2144. [arXiv:1701.05803](https://arxiv.org/abs/1701.05803).

-## Applications of homotopy theory related to geometry and mathematical physics:
+## Applications of homotopy theory related to geometry and mathematical physics

 - (with Haibao Duan and Fei Han), String^c structures and modular invariants, 40 pages, [arXiv:1905.02093](https://arxiv.org/abs/1905.02093).
 - Homotopy types of gauge groups over high dimensional manifolds, 32 pages, submitted. [arXiv:1805.04879](https://arxiv.org/abs/1805.04879).
 - Homotopy of gauge groups over non-simply-connected five dimensional manifolds, 33 pages, to appear in _Science China Mathematics_. [arXiv:1805.04878](https://arxiv.org/abs/1805.04878).

-## Stable and Rational homotopy theory:
+## Stable and Rational homotopy theory

 - (with Xiugui Liu), Some notes on the sectional fibrations, _Topology and its Applications_ 207 (2016), 123-135.
 PDF
 - (with Xiugui Liu), Non-triviality of a product in the Adams $E_2$-term, _Indian Journal of Pure and Applied Mathematics_, vol. 47 (1) (2016), 59-72.